DeNederlandscheBank/call-dnb-apis-as-partner/README.md

 ## License

-This work is licensed under the MIT/X license.
+This work is licensed under the MIT license.